-Impacts of Alternative 4B on water resources are similar as described for Alternative 4A except for the addition of the off-road, single-track bicycle trail on the east rim of the Park.
+Impacts of Alternative 4B on water resources are similar as described for Alternative 4A except for the addition of the mountain bike trail on the east rim of the Park.

 Water Quality.
 Cold water habitat watersheds with high quality headwater streams affected by the mountain bike trail include Salt Run and Boston Run and will likely have long-term, minor to moderate adverse impacts to water quality.